Laura Guerite

 Laura Guerite (born Laura Leon Garrett; March 3, 1879 – February 2, 1947) was an American actress, dancer, singer, comedian, playwright, and vaudeville performer.
 She was also an enthusiastic boatwoman and a licensed pilot.

 Early life

 Laura Leon Garrett was born in Chicago, Illinois, the daughter of Lawrence Garrett and Julia M. Jardee Garrett.
 Her father was a sailor on the Great Lakes.
 She was sometimes described as French by birth, an impression she may have encouraged with the respelling of her surname.
 Her maternal grandparents were from France and Switzerland; her paternal grandparents were Canadian.

-Film actress Clara Kimball Young was Guerite's niece, the daughter of her sister Pauline Garrett Kimball.
+Film actress Clara Kimball Young was Guerite's niece, the daughter of her sister Pauline Garrette Kimball.